littleblackfish/i529/Python-intro/README.md

   * [Dive into Python](http://www.diveintopython.net/) if you code well in another language

+#### Installing Python

+Pyhton is already installed on all SoIC computers.

+The best way to install it on your own computer through the [Anaconda](https://www.continuum.io/downloads) package.
+Anaconda comes with a good number of libraries and a convenient manager (conda) to install more as you need.

 #### Popular libraries

 The strongest feature of Python arguably is the wealth of high quality community driven libraries.